-The Cabin is now accepting submissions for the seventh annual Writers in the Attic writing competition.
-Idaho poets, fiction, and nonfiction writers are encouraged to send their work on the one-word theme, "Song."
-Entries will be accepted until midnight on Monday, March 12, 2018.
-Work will be blind judged by local literary screenwriter Samantha Silva.
-The selected works will be published as part of the Writers in the Attic 2018 anthology.
+The Cabin is now accepting submissions for the eighth annual Writers in the Attic writing competition.
+Idaho poets, fiction, and nonfiction writers are encouraged to send their work on the one-word theme, "Fuel."

-- Poems, fiction, and nonfiction must apply, abstractly or literally, to the theme SONG.
+- Poems, fiction, and nonfiction must apply, abstractly or literally, to the theme “Fuel.”

-- Entry fee covers up to 3 poems or stories per author.
+- The entry fee ($10 members, $15 general public) covers up to 3 poems or stories.
 Each poem or story will be considered separately for publication.

-Note: Authors will be notified by email as to whether or not their work was chosen for inclusion in the anthology four months from the deadline date (in July 2018).
-Questions?
-Call (208) 331-8000 or email firstname.lastname@example.org .
+- Writers will be emailed in the spring as to whether or not their work was chosen for inclusion in the anthology!